-INDICATOR 31 Race & Tulsa Police Department Employees DEFINITION Ratio of rates of White to Hispanic/Latinx Tulsa Police Department employees per 1,000 population REPORT YEAR 2018 2019 CHANGE SCORE STATIC SCORE 18 15 - 3 RESULTS White: 1.4 Hispanic/Latinx: 0.2 Ratio: 5.719 White: 1.4 Hispanic/Latinx: 0.2 Ratio: 6.253 J DATA SOURCE Tulsa Police Department, Internal Affairs 2016 & 2017 Annual Reports; U.S. Census Bureau, 2016 & 2017 American Community Survey, 1-Year Estimates
+INDICATOR 31 Race & Tulsa Police Department Employees DEFINITION Ratio of rates of White to Hispanic/Latinx Tulsa Police Department employees per 1,000 population REPORT YEAR 2018 2019 CHANGE SCORE STATIC SCORE 18 15 -3 RESULTS White: 1.4 Hispanic/Latinx: 0.2 Ratio: 5.719 White: 1.4 Hispanic/Latinx: 0.2 Ratio: 6.253 3 DATA SOURCE Tulsa Police Department, Internal Affairs 2016 & 2017 Annual Reports; U.S. Census Bureau, 2016 & 2017 American Community Survey, 1-Year Estimates

-INDICATOR 32 Gender & Tulsa Police Department Employees DEFINITION Ratio of rates of male to female Tulsa Police Department employees per 1,000 population REPORT YEAR 2018 2019 CHANGE SCORE STATIC SCORE 32 30 -2 RESULTS Males: 1.6 Females: 0.5 Ratio: 3.349 Males: 1.6 Females: 0.4 Ratio: 3.629 DATA SOURCE Tulsa Police Department, Internal Affairs 2016 & 2017 Annual Reports; U.S. Census Bureau, 2016 & 2017 American Community Survey, 1-Year Estimates
+INDICATOR 32 Gender & Tulsa Police Department Employees DEFINITION Ratio of rates of male to female Tulsa Police Department employees per 1,000 population REPORT YEAR 2018 2019 CHANGE SCORE STATIC SCORE 32 30 -2 RESULTS Males: 1.6 Females: 0.5 Ratio: 3.349 Males: 1.6 Females: 0.4 Ratio: 3.629 ۷ DATA SOURCE Tulsa Police Department, Internal Affairs 2016 & 2017 Annual Reports; U.S. Census Bureau, 2016 & 2017 American Community Survey, 1-Year Estimates

-INDICATOR 33 Race & Officer Use of Force DEFINITION Ratio of rates of Black to Hispanio Ratio of rates of Black to Hispanic/Latinx subjects of officer use of force per 1,000 population REPORT YEAR 2018 2019 CHANGE SCORE STATIC SCORE 20 34 +1 / RESULTS Black: 2.6 Hispanic/Latinx: 0.5 Ratio: 5.030 Black: 2.4 Hispanic/Latinx: 0.8 Ratio: 3.013 14 DATA SOURCE Tulsa Police Department, Internal Affairs 2016 & 2017 Annual Reports; U.S. Census Bureau, 2016 & 2017 American Community Survey, 1-Year Estimates NOTE A use of force rate can be calculated in a number of different ways.
-Equality Indicators calculates the rate using total population as the denominator (as shown above); using arrest rates as a denominator can be misleading because it excludes contacts with police that do not result in arrest and may skew results to mirror disparities in arrest rates.
-Using population as the denominator also more accurately reflects the overall social and public health impact of use of force on the entire community.
-However, because the Tulsa Police Department chooses to calculate its use of force rates by using total number of arrests as the denominator, we are including those rates here for reference.
-In 2017, the rates of officer use of force per 1,000 arrests, by race in Tulsa are: Black: 33.1 Hispanic/Latinx: 80.1 White: 23.2 Native American: 18.4 Both arrests and use of force incidents for the Asian population are too small to be statistically valid.
+INDICATOR 33 Race & Officer Use of Force DEFINITION Ratio of rates of Black to Hispanic/Latinx subjects of officer use of force per 1,000 population REPORT YEAR 2018 2019 CHANGE SCORE STATIC SCORE 20 34 +1 // RESULTS Black: 2.6 Hispanic/Latinx: 0.5 Ratio: 5.030 Black: 2.4 Hispanic/Latinx: 0.8 Ratio: 3.013 14 DATA SOURCE Tulsa Police Department, Interno 2016 & 2017 American Communi al Affairs 2016 & 2017 Annual Reports ity Survey, 1-Year Estimates s; U.S. Census Bureau, NOTE calculates the rate using total process.
+Tulsa Police Department uses a community-wide data, this can that do not result in arrest, and In alignment with the mission of more accurately reflects the oventire community.
+However, be force rates by using total number rates here for reference.
+In 2017 in Tulsa are: Black: 33.1 incidents of use of this panic/Latinx: 80.1 incidents.
+White: 23.2 incidents of use of Native American: 18.4 incidents.
+A use of force rate can be calculated in a number of different ways.
+Equality Indicators calculates the rate using total population as the denominator (as shown above).
+The Tulsa Police Department uses arrest rates as the denominator .
+However when analyzing community-wide data, this can be misleading because it excludes contacts with police that do not result in arrest, and may skew results to mirror disparities in arrest rates.
+In alignment with the mission of Equality Indicators, using population as the denominator more accurately reflects the overall social and public health impact of use of force on the entire community.
+However, because the Tulsa Police Department calculates its use of force rates by using total number of arrests as the denominator, we are including those rates here for reference.
+In 2017, the rates of officer use of force per 1,000 arrests by race in Tulsa are: Black: 33.1 incidents of use of force/1,000 Black arrests Hispanic/Latinx: 80.1 incidents of use of force/1,000 White arrests White: 23.2 incidents of use of force/1,000 White arrests